Glassblowing

 Solid Glass

 This is my first ever glass work - created at a workshop at the Corning Museum of Glass.
-As mentioned above, I made another flower at another workshop years later, but they were a much smaller studio and has less options, so honestly I am not able to tell the flower I made apart from the one my sister made - so this one will suffice.
+As mentioned above, I made another flower at another workshop years later (see the video below and to the right), but they were a much smaller studio and has less color options, so honestly I am not able to tell the flower I made apart from the one my sister made - so this one will suffice.